pytorch/pytorch/aten/src/ATen/cuda/tunable/README.md

 This is the big on/off switch for all TunableOp implementations.

 #### PYTORCH_TUNABLEOP_TUNING
-Default is 0.
-Set to 1 to enable.
+Default is 1.
+Set to 0 to disable.
-If a tuned entry isn't found, run the tuning step and record the entry.
+When enabled, if a tuned entry isn't found, run the tuning step and record the entry.

 #### PYTORCH_TUNABLEOP_VERBOSE
 Default is 0.
 Set to 1 to enable.